 If not treated, tetanus can cause death from suffocation.

 How and when should you receive the tetanus vaccine?

-You receive tetanus shots in the deltoid (shoulder) muscle.
-If you did not receive a tetanus vaccine as a child, you should start with a three-dose primary series protecting against both tetanus and diphtheria (Td).
-You receive this over a period of seven to 12 months.
-If you are younger than 65, one of these doses should also include protection against pertussis (whooping cough).
-This three-in-one combination for adults and children 11 or older is called Tdap.
+You normally receive tetanus shots in the deltoid ( shoulder) muscle.
+If you did not receive a tetanus vaccine as a child, you should start with a three-dose primary series with the first dose being a three-in-one combination called Tdap that protects against tetanus, diphtheria ( Td) and pertussis ( whooping cough).
+The other two doses are a dual vaccine (Td) cover tetanus and diphtheria.
+You receive these vaccines over a period of seven to 12 months.
 Vaccination against pertussis is especially important for those in direct contact with young infants or patients.